Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

 Another useful addition to the proposed \gls{CFCUC} formulation is \gls{SU} and \gls{SD} trajectories, which are ignored in \cite{parvania2015unit}.
-Power trajectories during \gls{SU} and \gls{SD} are mostly neglected in the \gls{UC} formulation and markets.
+Power trajectories during \gls{SU} and \gls{SD} are mostly neglected in the \gls{UC} formulation.
 However, units are providing energy and ramp during the \gls{SU} and \gls{SD} process.
 Optimally scheduling these trajectories is economically and technically favorable and is studied in \cite{morales2013mip,morales2012tight,gentile2017tight,morales2017hidden}. \cite{morales2013mip} claims that the traditional \gls{UC} may result in false estimations of the ramping capability of the units.
-Then, it presents a linear continuous schedule of generation that better fits the load profile and considers \gls{SU} and \gls{SD} trajectories.
+Then, it presents a linear continuous schedule of generation that better fits the load profile and considers \gls{SU} and \gls{SD} trajectories. \cite{shi2021optimal} analyzes the potential of short-time \gls{SU} and \gls{SD} regulation modes of thermal units to regulate system peak load.
+An optimal scheduling model is proposed, which includes an improved \gls{UC} model incorporating \gls{SU} and \gls{SD} trajectories of thermal units.
 We particularly consider \gls{SU} and \gls{SD} trajectories because (1) the \gls{CFCUC} model will be fully continuous.
 (2) The zero-order continuity (which ensures the continuity of the scheduled power outputs) and the first-order continuity (which ensures the continuity of the derivative of the power outputs, i.e. the continuity of ramping) of Bernstein polynomials between intervals will be preserved, even when the start-up or shut-down of the units.
 (3) As claimed in \cite{morales2012tight} the model will be tighter and faster, which is very useful to alleviate the computational burden of the proposed \gls{CFCUC}.
-A summary of the cited studies is shown in \cref{fig:timeline}.
+The cited studies are summarized in \cref{fig:timeline}.
+References with discrete formulation are shown dashed and the ones that use Bernstein polynomials with continuous lines.
+The ones that consider \gls{SU} and \gls{SD} trajectories with a solid bullet, and the ones that consider frequency constraints with =.